changboyen1018/2024_AssocRDEng_TakeHome/README.md

 ```

 ## Usage
 Navigate to each exercise directory and run the corresponding script using Python.
-For detailed usage, refer to the individual scripts within each exercise directory.
+For implementation, please refer to the jupyter notebooks in each directory

 ## Acknowledgments
 - Exercise 1 was inspired by examples from the [Pycro-Manager acquisitions tutorial](https://micro-manager.org/apidoc/mmcorej/latest/mmcorej/CMMCore.html).